SAFER Grant: $324M to Hire and Retain Firefighters (FY 2025)

 Applicants must be in good standing with prior FEMA grants, have an active SAM.gov registration, and be able to meet the NFPA staffing and response standards referenced in the NOFO.

-Departments must still budget for retaining the positions after the grant ends.
-SAFER requires recipients to commit to maintaining the positions for the duration of the performance period; many awards build in a sustainment plan as part of the narrative.
+Departments must budget for retaining the positions after the grant ends.
+Many awards build in a sustainment plan as part of the narrative.

 Key Timeline